ChristineKitchens/School_District_Analysis/README.md

 ![Table 16.
 Scores by School Type (THS Replaced)](https://github.com/InRegards2Pluto/School_District_Analysis/blob/01632983c491c1dcbeb546bf9777767be9b3a7cf/Resources/school_type_fixed.png)

 ## School District Analysis Summary
+- Overall, data indicates three conclusions:
+  -  Charter schools outperform district schools
+  -  Smaller schools outperform larger schools
+  -  Schools with lower spending per student outperform schools with higher spending per student.
+-  Further analysis should be conducted to understand how the metrics of school type, size, and spending interrelate with one another.
+For example, do charter schools perform better because they are smaller?
+Does the smaller school size also correlate to smaller average class size?
+Additional data should be requested from schools.
-- Across all the requested metrics, replacing the Thomas High School 9th grade scores impacted the following:
+- Across all the requested metrics, replacing the Thomas High School 9th grade scores with NaNs impacted the following:
   - District Summary Data
     - The average math score decreased by 0.1 (79.0 to 78.9)
     - The percent of students with passing math scores decreased by 0.2% (75.0% to 74.8%)